 Myth 3: The cause of your back pain can be seen on an x-ray or MRI.

 Medical imaging are very limited on what they are able to detect and the source of your back pain can often be missed/misdiagnosed.
 These images of your back will show changes to your spine that may or may not relate to the cause of your back pain and so making assumptions based on them alone is problematic.
 For example, your vetebral discs can often show signs of bulging or loss in height that naturally occur over time.
 Therefore, saying a bulging disc from a medical image is the source of your pain is guess work at best.
 The source of your back pain can more accurately be determined by screening set movement patterns to determine which do and do not trigger pain.
 It is continually repeating flawed movement patterns that leads to back pain issues and why addressing these movements are more effective than diagnosing pain from medical imaging and prescribing rest.

 Myth 4: Your 6-pack muscles are your core and they protect your spine.

-Your ‘core’ muscles are all of the muscle between your nipples and knees and they all need to work together to help stabilise your spine as you move.
+Your ‘core’ muscles are all of the muscles of the trunk between your shoulder girdles to your hip joints and they all need to work together to help stabilise your spine as you move.
 The most notable of these muscles are: